-- SLP [2530.2(d)-(g)] licensed to provide assessment and therapy for individuals who have speech, language, swallowing and voice disorders. - Audiologists [2530.2(j)-(l)]- licensed to identify hearing, auditory system, and balance disorders, and provide rehabilitative services, including hearing aids and other assistive listening devices. - Required Professional Experience Temporary Licensees [2532.2(d), 2532.25, & 2532.7] - speech-language pathology and audiology applicants completing the requisite professional experience while practicing under the supervision of a license practitioner. - Temporary licensees [2532.3 & 2538.27] speech-language pathology, audiology, and hearing aid dispensers who qualify for a temporary license (SLP/AU - 6 mo. license; HAD's - 1 yr.) based on holding a license in another state. - Trainees [2538.28] allows a hearing aid dispenser applicant to work under the supervision of a licensed hearing aid dispenser for up to 18 months. - Speech-Language Pathology Assistants (SLPAs) [2530.2(i), 2538-2538.7] registered paraprofessionals who complete formal education and training and serve under the direction of a license speech-language pathologist. - Speech-Language Pathology/ Audiology Aides [2532(h)&(m)] support personnel approved to work under the supervision of a licensed professional within the same discipline.
-No requirement for formal education and training, however, on-the-job training must be provided.
+- Speech-language pathologist [2530.2(d)-(g)] licensed to provide assessment and therapy for individuals who have speech, language, swallowing, and voice disorders. - Audiologist [2530.2(j)-(l)]- licensed to identify hearing, auditory system, and balance disorders, and provide rehabilitative services, including hearing aids and other assistive listening devices. - Required Professional Experience Temporary License [2532.2(d), 2532.25, & 2532.7] speech-language pathology and audiology applicants completing the requisite professional experience while practicing under the supervision of a license practitioner. - Temporary License [2532.3 & 2538.27] speech-language pathology, audiology, and hearing aid dispensers who qualify for a temporary license (SLP/AU, a six-month license; HADs, a one-year license based on holding a license in another state). - Trainee License [2538.28] allows a hearing aid dispenser applicant to work under the supervision of a licensed hearing aid dispenser for up to 18 months. - Speech-Language Pathology Assistant (SLPAs) [2530.2(i), 2538-2538.7] registered paraprofessionals who complete formal education and training and serve under the direction of a license speech-languagepathologist. - Speech-Language Pathology/Audiology Aide [2532(h)&(m)] support personnel approved to work under the supervision of a licensed professional within the same discipline.
+No requirement for formal education and training, but on-the-job training must be provided. - Branch License- [2538.34] licenses issued to hearing aid dispensers authorizing the dispenser to work at additional locations. - SLPA Training Program Approval [2538.1] Board-approved SLPA training programs.

-- Branch licenses- [2538.34] licenses issued to hearing aid dispensers authorizing the dispenser to work at additional locations. - SLPA Training Program Approval [2538.1] Board-approved SLPA training programs. - Continuing Professional Development (CPD) Providers entities approved by the Board to offer CPD courses to licensees.
+Continuing Professional Development (CPD) Providers - entities approved by the Board to offer CPD courses to licensees.